FAQ

 Local meet up is free, within 20 miles of the cattery (Batesville, Va).

-Delivery is possible by courier/pet travel nanny only and at the expense of the buyer.
+Delivery is possible to anywhere in the world by courier/pet travel nanny only It is at the expense of the buyer, but I can help arrange this for you.

 It’s important to feed Maine Coons a protein rich diet with a high moisture content to promote health and longevity.